Factors in deciding treatment for prostate cancer

 - Your prostate specific antigen PSA blood test

 The stage tells your doctor the size of the tumour and how far it has grown.
 The treatment choices for a cancer that is small and completely inside the prostate gland will be different to those for a cancer that has grown outside the prostate.

-Your doctor will determine your cancer's grade by looking at your cancer cells under a microscope.
+Your doctor will find your cancer's grade by looking at your cancer cells under a microscope.
 Generally speaking, low grade cancers tend to grow more slowly and are less likely to spread than high grade cancers.

 It is important for you and your doctor to talk through which would be the best treatment for you and your individual circumstances.